currenttech/react-exercise/README.md

 ## Goal

-* Build a React application that utilizes both endpoints found below
+* Build a React application that utilizes both endpoints found below.
+* Design and styling aren't important here, this should focus on react.
+* Your app should display all representatives and senators in an infinite scroll container.
+* As you scroll near the bottom of the container/page it should fetch more results from the api.
+* Output the api data in a simple UI.
+* Let the user know once they've reached the end of the results.
 * Email your completed project link to your company contact.

 # Installation